needle-mirror/com.unity.polyspatial.visionos/Documentation~/Tooling.md

 # PolySpatial Tooling

 ## Logging
 PolySpatial logging messages are tagged by category and level to facilitate more targeted debugging.
-From the main menu of the Unity Editor, select **Window &gt; PolySpatial &gt; Logging** to open the PolySpatial Logging window.
-From here, you can toggle which categories are enabled, whether they should generate stack traces, and for categories for which stack traces are enabled, what levels will generate the traces.
+From **Project Settings > PolySpatial > Logging Categories**, you can toggle which categories are enabled and whether they should generate stack traces.

 ## Debug Links
-To facilitate debugging in Play Mode, the PolySpatial runtime adds **DebugPolySpatialGameObjectLinks** components to connect each **simulation** GameObject to its corresponding **backing** GameObject in the Unity SceneGraph.
+To facilitate debugging in Play Mode, the PolySpatial runtime adds **DebugPolySpatialGameObjectLinks** components to connect each **simulation** GameObject to its corresponding **backing** GameObject(s) in the Unity SceneGraph.
+A **backing** GameObject will be created for each volume that the **simulation** GameObject is instanced into.

 ## Recording & Playback
 <a name="recording-and-playback"></a>